kerneljay/kerneljay/readme.md

   ---

-  <p align="center"> 🔭 I’m currently working on ... frontend/backend projects, game projects (2D, sometimes 3D) and a FiveM server as a hobby</p>
+  <p align="center"> 🔭 I’m currently working on frontend/backend projects, game projects (2D, sometimes 3D) and a FiveM server as a hobby</p>
-  <p align="center">👯 I’m looking to collaborate on ... anything that anyone that needs help with or a project they are working on</p>
+  <p align="center">👯 I’m looking to collaborate on anything that anyone that needs help with or a project they are working on</p>
-  <p align="center">⚡ Fun fact: ...
-I love music!
-If I am not programming, I am more than likely playing, listening or making music (guitar is my main instrument)</p>
+  <p align="center">⚡ Fun fact: I love music!
+If I am not programming, I am more than likely playing, listening or making music</p>

   ---